krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 ![Running Code Example](../index.assets/running_code.gif)

-The preliminaries for running the code are divided into three main steps.
+Setting up to run the code involves three main steps.

-**Step 1: Install the local programming environment**.
-Please refer to [Appendix Tutorial](https://www.hello-algo.com/chapter_appendix/installation/) for installation, or skip this step if already installed.
+**Step 1: Install a Local Programming Environment**.
+Follow the [tutorial](https://www.hello-algo.com/chapter_appendix/installation/) in the appendix for installation, or skip this step if already installed.

-**Step 2: Clone or download the code repository**.
-If [Git](https://git-scm.com/downloads) is already installed, you can clone this repository with the following command.
+**Step 2: Clone or Download the Code Repository**.
+Visit the [GitHub Repository](https://github.com/krahets/hello-algo).

+If [Git](https://git-scm.com/downloads) is installed, use the following command to clone the repository:

 ```shell
 git clone https://github.com/krahets/hello-algo.git